-FY2004 Afghanistan Aid Request.
-For FY2004, the Administration requests \$550 million for Afghanistan, an amount that would make Kabul the fourth largest recipient of U.S. aid next year.
+FY2004 Regular Afghanistan Aid Request.
+For regular FY2004 Foreign Operations funding, the Administration requests \$550 million for Afghanistan, an amount that would make Kabul the fourth largest recipient of U.S. aid.
 Although the FY2004 proposal is less than for FY2002 and FY2003, when funding for humanitarian programs in FY2004 (food, refugees, disaster relief) are added, the total sum is likely to be near or above previous years.
 (Humanitarian funds are usually not allocated on a country basis until the fiscal year begins.)
 Nearly half of the \$321 million FY2004 economic aid request would continue infrastructure rehabilitation, focusing largely on roads, bridges, schools, health clinics, and waste water facilities.